« All Events

 Based on past trade missions, we expect 6-10 Virginia companies to participate.
 The registration process is ongoing until the trade mission is full or the registration deadline has passed.

-You must pay the trade mission participation fee of $2,500 to the VEDP at the time of registration.
+The trade mission participation fee is $3,500 per company.
 The participation fee includes the following:

-• Identifying, contacting and pre-qualifying local distributors, reps and/or partners and organization of your meetings with interested prospects
+- Identifying, contacting, and pre-qualifying local distributors, representatives, and/or partners, and organizing your meetings with interested prospects

-All travel expenses including airfare, hotels, meals, individual ground transportation to be paid directly by each participant.
-Additional estimated costs you will incur include (but are not limited to):
+All travel expenses, such as airfare, hotels, meals, and individual ground transportation, are paid directly by each participant.

 In most cases, you will be traveling independently to the locations of the local companies with which you are meeting.
 Because most appointments will be held at the companies’ locations, travel and other logistics may prevent each delegate from having a minimum of 3-4 meetings each day of the trade mission.